What foods stain teeth?

 Coffee and tea

-Unfortunately, there is no alternative or remedy to stop coffee from staining your teeth.
-Instead, if you are a tea drinker, and want to avoid natural staining of your teeth, try substituting black or red tea with green tea, which contains less tannins.
+Coffee and tea are two must-haves for many people who drink them frequently.
+They are also among the drinks that tend to stain teeth the most, increasing the staining depending on the amount consumed daily.
+Unfortunately, there is no alternative or remedy to stop coffee from staining teeth.
+Instead, if you usually drink tea, and you want to avoid the natural staining of your teeth, try substituting black or red tea for green tea, which contains less tannins.

 Wine

-Due to their high acidity and high tannin content, both white and red wine slowly damage and darken the enamel if consumed excessively.
+You probably already know that red wine is another beverage that stains teeth.
+However, white wine is not spared either.
+Due to their high acidity and high tannin content, both white wine and red wine damage and darken the enamel slowly, if consumed excessively.

 Sauces and vinegar

-Sherry vinegar, which has an intense colour, and especially Modena vinegar, which has a high acidity and sugar content, should be consumed in moderation if you want a whiter smile.
+In addition to these foods that stain teeth, we should add others that are frequently consumed and can directly affect the color of teeth.
+Among them we find ultra-processed foods containing dyesThe use of sherry vinegar, for example, candies or sauces such as soy or ketchup, should be avoided.
+Sherry vinegar, which has an intense color, and especially Modena vinegar, which has a high acidity and sugar content, should be consumed in moderation if you want to show off a whiter smile.

 Discover our products for teeth whitening